festvox/datasets-CMU_Wilderness/README.md

 # Create Alignments For A Language

-Because we cannot redistribution the audio from bible.is, you must download that data directly, then build the alignments using the indices we distribute.
+Because we cannot redistribute the audio from bible.is, you must download that data directly, then build the alignments using the indices we distribute.

 Alignments (short waveforms plus transcripts) may be recreated for a language from the packed versions in the indices/ directory.
-You need to know the six letter code for the languages (see LangList for mappings).
+You need to know the six letter code for the language (see LangList for mappings).
 In this example we use NANTTV (Hokkien) to illustrate the commands, but you should substitute the code for your desired language.